patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 Avoid using **ampersands** (&), and use "and" instead.

 ## Buttons
-Avoid using punctuation on buttons.
+Avoid using punctuation on **buttons**.

-Do not use punctuation to create icons on buttons (for example, "+").
+Do not use punctuation to create icons on buttons (for example, do not use a plus sign "+").
 Instead, refer to [PatternFly's icons page](/design-foundations/icons) for any icons you place on buttons.

+## Colon and semicolon
+Use a **colon** to introduce a list or a series.
+You can also use it as a pause before introducing related information.
+For example:

+- "I enjoy the following hobbies: cooking, drawing, and traveling."
+- "That leads me to my favorite hobby: running."

+Use a **semicolon** to connect two closely related independent clauses.
+You can also use a semicolon instead of a comma to separate long list items for extra clarity.
+For example:

+- "I love running in the morning; it wakes me up."
+- "Every morning, I enjoy eating toast, bacon, and eggs; reading a book; and relaxing on the porch."

+**Note**: If you're tempted to use a semicolon in the UI, try breaking up the sentence and cutting down on your words instead.
+This often leads to content that is more readable and clear.

 ## Commas
 When a conjunction connects two independent clauses, a **comma** should precede it.
 Also put a comma before “and” if it’s the Oxford comma.
 For example:

-- *I like to run, and I like to swim* — A comma is needed before “and” because “and” connects two independent clauses.
+- "I like to run, and I like to swim" — A comma is needed before “and” because “and” connects two independent clauses.
-- *I like to run and swim* — A comma is not needed before “and” because “and” does not connect two independent clauses.
+- "I like to run and swim: — A comma is not needed before “and” because “and” does not connect two independent clauses.
-- *I like to run, swim, and hike* — The Oxford comma is included before “and.”
+- "I like to run, swim, and hike" — The Oxford comma is included before “and.”

 ## Ellipses (...)
 **Ellipses (...)** are commonly used when information is omitted.
 Use ellipses when you cannot fit all words onto a line or when you remove less relevant information (like in a quote).
 For example: